 The Most Important Characteristics for a Lawyer are Curiosity and the Desire to Learn New Things

-Ilona Karppinen has had a long and eventful career path at Castrén & Snellman, from her start as a junior trainee to her current position as counsel.
+Ilona Karppinen has had a long and eventful career path at Castrén & Snellman, from her start as a junior trainee to her current position as Partner Elect.

 Ilona’s path at C&S began as a junior trainee in the autumn of 2003 during her second year of studies.
 She continued at C&S as a supervising trainee before moving on to our newly launched knowledge management trainee programme.
 After a student exchange in France, Ilona returned to the firm as a senior trainee and then as a project trainee.
 In 2007, Ilona graduated from the legal faculty and started work as an associate.